 Check Incoming Data

 While your study is in progress, we encourage you to use the Researcher Dashboard and check the status of your participants daily.
 This ensures that if your compliance drops or any issues happen, you can detect and stop it as soon as possible.

 The following checklist is a good starting point on the items that you should check regularly while collecting data for your study:

 - Are sensor data uploaded at the expected rate?
-You can check this using the In Operation metric in the Participation page.
+You can check this using the In Operation metric on the Participation page.

-- How the incoming survey responses look like?
+- What do the incoming survey responses look like?
 Check the responses that participants have provided since they joined the study.

 In certain cases, you may need to modify your study while you have already started the enrollment.
 Depending on the changes, this may need an extra case to ensure the data collection for the current participants is not interrupted.